Updating Results

 The Bachelor of Arts (BA) is an undergraduate degree comprising 24 units taken over 3 years of full-time study (or part-time equivalent).

-In your first year as a BA student, you can select from units across a range of disciplines - including creative writing, economics, geography, history, legal studies, linguistics, literature, marketing, management, not-for-profit management, sociology and various languages.
+In your first year as a BA student, you can select from units across a range of disciplines - including creative writing, geography, history, legal studies, linguistics, literature, marketing, management, not-for-profit management, politics, philosophy and economics, sociology and various languages.
 Before the end of your first year, you will be able to nominate a major in which to specialise - you will need to complete 8 units from that major (10 units for language majors).

 Alongside your major, you will also take core units in research skills.
 This works towards a major project in your final year in which you will research a real-world organisation, diagnose issues and present solutions.